Images pour orchestre: II. Ibéria (1905–1908)

 Ibéria is the most popular of the three orchestral Images and itself forms a triptych within the triptych.
 Its sections are:

 Impressions of Spain inspired this music.
 Richard Langham Smith has commented on Debussy's own wish to incorporate ideas of juxtaposing elements of the visual arts in musical terms, including a quote from Debussy to Caplet from a letter of 26 February 1910: "You can't imagine how naturally the transition works between 'Parfums de la nuit' and 'Le Matin d'un jour de fête. Ça n'a pas l'air d'être écrit."'

 Matthew Brown has briefly commented on Debussy's use of techniques such as incomplete progressions, parenthetical episodes, and interpolations in Ibéria.

 III.
 Rondes de printemps ("Round dances of spring") (1905–1909)

-This is one of Debussy's most modern works.
-He used two folk tunes, "Nous n'irons plus au bois" and "Do, do l'enfant do" in this movement.
+Debussy used two folk tunes, "Nous n'irons plus au bois" and "Do, do l'enfant do" in this movement.
 Brown, Dempster and Headlam have analyzed the tonal structure of this movement.
 The first song plays a prominent role from the start of the 15/8 time until the end of the movement, in the solos and in the accompaniments and countermelodies.
 Debussy had already quoted the song Nous n'irons plus au bois in Images oubliées of 1894 for piano and in Jardins sous la pluie from Estampes (1903).

+Performance history

+The premiere of the entire triptych was given on 26 January 1913, under Debussy's baton at the Concerts Colonne.

+The Iberia movement had already been given a public performance on 20 February 1910 at the Concerts Colonne, conducted by Gabriel Pierné.
+The Rondes de printemps movement was given a performance as well, on 2 March of the same year at the Durand Concerts at the Salle Gaveau, conducted by the composer.

+The British premiere was on 18 September 1913 at the Promenade Concerts, under the baton of Henry Wood.